-17. Corporate Social Responsibility The Group is committed to enhancing the well-being of the command maintaining a sustainable environment in the location it operates.
-The Group does not have a fixed corporate s responsibility policy.
-However, as a responsible corporate citizer Group aims to leave its footprint in a positive way on the environ and the community. that social n, the The Group is committed to being a responsible corporate of and contributing to community development.
-The Group has supporting charities and not-for-profit organisations such as E Vision Hospital, a community hospital offering intermediate long-term holistic care, since 2015.
-Employee volunteers, inclumanagement, took part in the outreach programme which incluorganising games, arts and crafts events and Patient Birt Celebrations to celebrate some of the patients' birthdays. been Bright and uding luded Over the years, the Group has also raised funds for disaster such as for the Typhoon Haiyan disaster in the Philippines. relief 18.
-Status Report on use of IPO Proceeds The Group successfully raised approximately \$\$29.0 million from initial public offering (" IPO ") on 25 July 2007.
-As at the end of financial year under review, the total net proceeds of approxim \$\$26.7 million (after deducting the IPO expenses of approxim \$\$2.3 million, as disclosed on page 33 of Avi-Tech Electrochic Limited's (now known as Avi-Tech Electronics Pte.
-Ltd.) prosper dated 11 July 2007) from the IPO were used for the follopurposes: of the nately nately conics pectus \$ million Expansion of our customer base and widen our portfolio of services 6.0 Potential mergers and acquisitions 3.3 Expansion of our overseas operations 3.0 Working capital 9.7 Total 22.0 22.0 Management has confirmed that the above use of proceeds w line with the Company's planned utilisation of funds. as in
+18. Status Report on use Proceeds of IPO The Group successfully raised approximately \$\$29.0 million initial public offering (" IPO ") on 25 July 2007.
+As at the erfinancial year under review, the total net proceeds of appro \$\$26.7 million (after deducting the IPO expenses of appro \$\$2.3 million, as disclosed on page 33 of Avi-Tech Elelimited's (now known as Avi-Tech Electronics Pte.
+Ltd.) pr dated 11 July 2007) from the IPO were used for the f purposes: nd of the eximately extronics ospectus \$ million Expansion of our customer base and widen our portfolio of services Potential mergers and acquisitions Expansion of our overseas operations Working capital Total 6.0 3.3 3.0 9.7 22.0 The IPO proceeds used for working capital purposes ha applied to the following uses: Purchase of plant and equipment; Purchase and replenishment of inventories; Payments to suppliers and service providers; Loan repayments; and Payments for other day-to-day operations.
+Management has confirmed that the above use of proceed line with the Company's planned utilisation of funds.